petk/php-build-system/docs/php-installation.md

 to apply additional patches to tailor the PHP package from the repository to suit the specific requirements of the *nix distribution in use.

-**Before running the `make install` command, be aware that files will be copied outside of your current build directory.**
+**Before running the `make install` or `cmake --install` command, be aware that files will be copied outside of your current build directory.**

 ## Installing PHP with default Autotools